Dark Mode

 • Employment: You must work for an employer who is ready to sponsor you, due to your abilities.

-• Humanitarian reasons: You must have asylee or refugee status, be a victim of human trafficking, a crime victim or a victim of domestic abuse.
+• Humanitarian reasons: You must have asylee or refugee status, be a victim of human trafficking, a crime victim, or a victim of domestic abuse.

 Who Qualifies For Adjustment Of Status?